jonahbkaplan/PICoursework/Backend/AuthService/README.md

   "password": "123456"
 }
 ```
-A username may also be specified in the "useremail" field.
-These have been combined for convienience.
+**A request to login will accept either a username or email.**

-**A request to login will accept either a username or email to be entered as well as the correct password.**
+These have been combined into a single field for ease of use.
 ### Response
 ```json
 {